tim-schilling/debug-tutorial/README.md

 which has high level information on the models.
 It should make it easier to understand the project.

-Regarding debugging methods, a very useful one is to bisect commits or find the last known good version, then compare what doesn't work.
+Regarding debugging methods, a handy one is to bisect commits or find the last known good version, then compare what doesn't work.
 That is very easy to do in this environment, but I strongly suggest that you don't do that unless you're stuck.

 ## How the Labs will work

-There are a total of 7 labs, numbered 1.1-1.3, 2.1-2.4 (it made sense at the time).
+There are a total of seven labs, numbered 1.1-1.3, 2.1-2.4 (it made sense at the time).
 Each is structured with a Report, a set of Facts, an Investigation section, a Conclusion and finally Further Consideration.

-I suggest using the Investigation section, but if you'd like to avoid any hints in your debugging effort then stop reading after the Report and Facts sections.
+I suggest using the Investigation section, but if you'd like to avoid any hints in your debugging effort, then stop reading after the Report and Facts sections.

 The Conclusion section will have the solution(s) while Further Consideration